belzecue/BimDav_godot-rollback-netcode/README.md

   tick again due to a rollback.
   * `identifier`: A unique identifier for the sound.
 Only one sound with this identifier will be played on the current tick.
-The common convention is to use the node path of the node player sound with the sort of sound appended, for example:
+The common convention is to use the node path of the node playing the sound, with some sort of "tag" appended, for example:
     ```
     SyncManager.play_sound(str(get_path()) + ':shoot', shoot_sound)
     ```